tobyond/attribeauty/README.md

 # Attribeauty

 I just wanted a quick, simple way to initialize mutable objects.
 This is it.
-There are so many of these, but none were what I wanted.
+There are so many of these (notably rails Attributes api), but none were what I wanted.

 ## Installation